About the Workshop

 Click Here to download a Report about the IGLP Workshop Initiative.

 The Institute for Global Law and Policy is committed to keeping the Workshop as cost-free as possible for admitted applicants, including travel, meals and lodging.
-The Workshop is funded with generous support from the Qatar Foundation, Santander Universities and Sovereign Bank, and is co-sponsored by the School For Oriental And African Studies (SOAS) in London, the Bernard And Audre Rapoport Center For Human Rights And Justice at the University of Texas, Melbourne Law School and Sciences Po Law School in Paris.
+The Workshop is funded with generous support from the Qatar Foundation, Santander Universities, and is co-sponsored by the School For Oriental And African Studies (SOAS) in London, the Bernard And Audre Rapoport Center For Human Rights And Justice at the University of Texas, Melbourne Law School and Sciences Po Law School in Paris.

 Professor David Kennedy serves as Faculty Director for the Workshop.
 He is Director of the Institute for Global Law and Policy and Manley O. Hudson Professor of Law at Harvard Law School, where he teaches international law, international economic policy, legal theory, law and development, and European law.
 His research uses interdisciplinary materials from sociology and social theory, economics and history to explore issues of global governance, development policy and the nature of professional expertise.